9 Things You Should Know about Recreational Drugs

 7. How to Spot Drug Use

 When working security, it is important to be able to spot the presence of illegal substances.
-If you see somebody that you think may be using drugs, it is advisable to take them to one side for a real, face-to-face conversation.
+If you see somebody that you think may be using drugs, it is advisable to take them to one side for a real, face-to-face conversation not forgetting to turn on your body camera, to get photographic and video evidence of the conversation.
 Ensure that your demeanour is calm and collected, but firm – and remember that tolerating drug use on your premises is a crime.

 If a person has been smoking drugs, the smell will be on their breath, clothing and hair.
 This is especially true in the case of marijuana, which has a distinctively sweet, cloying scent.